MicrosoftDocs/nav-content/dynamics-nav-app/admin-setup-and-administration.md

 ---
-title: Administrative tasks in Dynamics NAV | Microsoft Docs
+title: Administrative tasks in Dynamics NAV
 description: Some tasks in Dynamics NAV requires central administration and setup.
 See what they are and learn what to do.
 author: edupont04